fruits-360/.github/profile/README.md

 - my own garden or
 - purchased, by me, from local stores.

-I have recorded all the movies.
+I have recorded all the movies containing the fruits, vegetables, etc in the Fruits-360 dataset.

-I extracted all pictures in this dataset.
+I extracted (from movies) all pictures in the Fruits-360 dataset.

+I have NOT taken pictures from other sources.

+I have NOT generated artificial pictures of fruits, vegetables.